Oh Yes Son, They're Talking To You: 20 Years Of 'No Scrubs'

 In the two decades since the song was released, it's never really gone away.
 In 2017, Ed Sheeran added the songwriters of "No Scrubs" to the credits of his own No. 1 hit, "Shape of You," after some drew comparisons between the two songs' melodies.
 And it's inspired covers across all genres.
 British R&B singer Jorja Smith keeps her version stripped down, while country star Kacey Musgraves adds a bit of twang.
 In January, the four men of Weezer released a rock cover, with all gender pronouns left intact.

 But at the end of the day, the original is still popular.
 On Spotify, "No Scrubs" has over 300 million streams to date.
-Sophie Fouladi, a former NPR intern born in the early 2000s, says the song was a hit at her junior prom in Northern Virginia just last spring.
+NPR intern Sophie Fouladi was born in the early 2000s and says the song was a hit at her junior prom in Northern Virginia just last spring.

 "I thought it was really interesting that a throwback song was something that got everyone really excited," Fouladi says.
 "There was just screams of recognition from a bunch of girls, and they were pulling each other to the dance floor.
 These are people who were born after the song was released."